hespaolo/chess-3d-deploy/README.md

 This project is a 3D chess game that allows users to play chess in a three-dimensional environment.
 It leverages the power of Three.js for rendering 3D graphics and Vite for fast and efficient development.

+## Online Website

+You can view the website online at [Chess 3D Deploy](https://chess-3d-deploy.onrender.com/).

 ## Installation

 To get started with the project, follow these steps: